abhijitsalunke71/abhijitsalunke71/README.md

 ## About Me

-- 🔭 I’m currently working on [JavaScript backend project]
+- 🔭 I’m currently working with EHTDC Technology on [ Core Java backend , JSP, Servlet and JDBC ]
 - 🌱 I’m currently learning [Azure, Web Development, Frontend, Backend, MySQL, Git, Github]
 - 👯 I’m looking to collaborate on [As a Web Developer, administrator]
 - 🤔 I’m looking for help with [Intern Joining]